johnlaudun/jln/teaching/courses/370-games-syllabus.md

 ## Agenda

 Please note that this course follows an agenda, not a schedule.
 The actual timing of discussions will be determined by the interest, experience, and expertise in the room.
 Some topics will expand; others will contract.
 If you are unsure about the date for a particular reading or discussion or assignment, first check Teams to see if an update has been posted and then check with a classmate.

+The following are units that have been offered in previous iterations of this course and which may be used again.
+(A final version of this syllabus will be posted on August 15.)

 ### Foundations